Sanchit-1441/AgriTech/README.md

 # Future Plans

+Suggest actions to be taken on the Plant.

 Split the dataset into train, dev and test.

 Setup Backend TF Server using FastAPI.

 Develop website using React.

-Make a lighter model using Quantisation techniques which would help in making a Mobile App using React Native.
+Make a lighter model with help of Quantisation techniques which is required to make a Mobile App using React Native that shall be very helpful for the Farmers.

 Finally, Deployment using Google Cloud Platform [GCP].